knluy/MoonShine/TOOLS/Hydra.md

 We can use Hydra to run through a list and 'bruteforce' some authentication service.
 Imagine trying to manually guess someones password on a particular service (SSH, Web Application Form, FTP or SNMP) - we can use Hydra to run through a password list and speed this process up for us, determining the correct password.

+Option | Explanation
+-|-
+`-l username` | Provide the login name
+`-P WordList.txt` | Specify the password list to use `server service` | Set the server address and service to attack `-s PORT` | Use in case of non-default service port number `-V` or `-vV` | Show the username and password combinations being tried `-d` | Display debugging output if the verbose output is not helping

 #### Hydra Commands

 `hydra -l user -P passlist.txt ftp://MACHINE_IP`